bokulich-lab/q2-fondue/README.md

 [*]: Supported IDs include run, study, BioProject, experiment and study IDs.

+The next sections give a brief introduction to the most important actions in q2-fondue.
+More detailed instructions, background information and examples can be found in the associated [tutorial](https://github.com/bokulich-lab/q2-fondue/blob/main/tutorial/tutorial.md).

 ### Import accession IDs
 All _q2-fondue_ actions which fetch data from SRA require the list of run, study, BioProject, experiment or study IDs to be provided as a QIIME 2 artifact of `NCBIAccessionIDs` semantic type.
 You can either import an existing list of IDs (1.) or scrape a Zotero web library collection to obtain these IDs (2.).